blawesom/vm_manager/README.md

 - **FastAPI**: REST API framework
 - **Python 3.10+**: Programming language

+## Architecture Support

+**VMAN only supports x86_64 architecture.** The service requires `qemu-system-x86_64` or `qemu-kvm` and will reject other architectures.
+This limitation ensures compatibility and simplifies the implementation.

 ## Architecture

 - **INTEL**: Main REST API service handling all API requests